ditchcord/auo-transaction-compiler/README.md

 # auo-transaction-compiler

-### Automatically organize all TartanConnect accounting records into categories
+### Automatically organize all TartanConnect accounting records into spending categories

+## Additional Features
+- Cleans up each transaction into Date, Category, Item, Amount, and Remaining Balance
+- Cashnet transactions are trimmed to just say the receipt number
+- Removes exceptions (any transaction immediately followed by an equivalent opposite transactions)
+- Every output .csv is sorted chronologically
+- Outputs a separate .csv for every category in gift and agency accounts

-## Obtaining TartanConnect accounting records
+## Obtaining TartanConnect accounting record
+1. Go to TartanConnect -> Groups -> All University Orchestra -> Accounting Book
+2. Select the checkbox right under the "search transactions" bar and click **Select all xxx Transactions**
+3. Click **Generate Report** and it should download a .csv file
-1. Rename the file to something easy to type like **record1** or whatever 2.
+4. Rename the file to something easy to type like **record1** or whatever

 ## Quick Start
 1. Install Python 3.10 or newer